What we do

 Child and Adolescent Psychiatrists

 Child and Adolescent Psychiatrists are doctors who are specially trained to work with children and young people when they have problems related to how they feel, think or behave.
-Sometimes they will prescribe medication if needed and will usually be involved if a young person needs to go into hospital.
+They are medically trained and have an understanding of mental health disorders.
+As well as psychological treatments sometimes they will prescribe medication and will usually be involved if a young person needs to go into hospital.

 The Clinical Psychologists who work in ELCAS all have special training about how children and young people develop as they grow up.
 They have an understanding about how young people think, feel and behave in different situations such as home and school.
 Sometimes they will work just with the young person but often it will be with the parents or whole family too.